Branding • Design • Desktop • UI • UX

 to find files.

 Pinterest is a social media space for creating mood boards.
 It’s not for storing bulk files or organization.
-It’s very visual and mostly used for tasks involving creating collections of pictures.
-Often used for mood boards & collecting thematic visual concepts.
+It’s very visual and primarily used for creating collections of pictures for thematic visual concepts.

-Dropmark is a visual file and link cloud storage.
-The amount of storage space you can buy is not a good deal comparatively to Google in size and price.
+Dropmark is a visual file and link storage site similar to google drive.
+The amount of storage space you can buy is poor value compared to Google Drive.
 File organization and collaboration is a key to their brand's usefulness.
 The user can upload links and treat them like an item.
-Dropmark's paid plan provides a feature that let's users view view their files & links in different layouts, as well as annotating and other collaborative features.
+Dropmark's paid plan provides a feature that lets users view their files & links in different layouts, as well as annotating and other collaborative features.

 Survey Key Takeaways